-24 Apr Words of Wisdom #5: Classroom Procedures
+24 Apr Word of Wisdom #5: Procedures – the WD40 of a Classroom

 It was the second day of class.
 Students were to turn in two papers signed by their parents/guardians.
-“Pass your papers in,” I said at the beginning of the class.
+“Pass your papers in,” I intoned at the beginning of the class.
 I then watched in horror as papers came rustling forward in a variety of ways.
-Some students handed them to the person in front of them and some to the person behind them.
+Some students handed them to the person in front of them and some to the person in front of them.
 Others got up from desks and walked across the room to place papers in my hand or in the basket labeled “IN” on my desk.
 A few just sat and looked at me.

 - Passing in/out papers